 Ullswater - Lowther - Haweswater drive

-A drive around the eastern Lake District, including some remote and beautiful parts of Ullswater and Haweswater lakes.
+A drive around the north eastern Lake District, including some remote and beautiful parts of Ullswater and Haweswater lakes.
 Also featured are the attractive Lowther and Lyvennet valleys, some picturesque villages and historic places.
 55 miles.

 Summary of main attractions on route